satellite-image-deep-learning/techniques/README.md

 ## Few/one/zero shot learning
 This is a class of techniques which attempt to make predictions for classes with few, one or even zero examples provided during training.
 In zero shot learning (ZSL) the model is assisted by the provision of auxiliary information which typically consists of descriptions/semantic attributes/word embeddings for both the seen and unseen classes at train time ([ref](https://learnopencv.com/zero-shot-learning-an-introduction/)).
 These approaches are particularly relevant to remote sensing, where there may be many examples of common classes, but few or even zero examples for other classes of interest.
 * [Unseen Land Cover Classification from High-Resolution Orthophotos Using Integration of Zero-Shot Learning and Convolutional Neural Networks](https://www.mdpi.com/2072-4292/12/10/1676)
-* [FSODM](https://github.com/lixiang-ucas/FSODM) -> Official Code for paper "Few-shot Object Detection on Remote Sensing Images"
+* [FSODM](https://github.com/lixiang-ucas/FSODM) -> Official Code for paper "Few-shot Object Detection on Remote Sensing Images" on [arxiv](https://arxiv.org/abs/2006.07826)
+* [Few-Shot Classification of Aerial Scene Images via Meta-Learning](https://www.mdpi.com/2072-4292/13/1/108/htm) -> 2020 publication, a classification model that can quickly adapt to unseen categories using only a few labeled samples

 ## Self-supervised, unsupervised & contrastive learning
 The terms self-supervised, unsupervised & contrastive learning are often used interchangably in the literature, and describe techniques using unlabelled data which is then clustered.
 In general, the more classical techniques such as k-means classification or PCA are referred to as unsupervised, whilst newer techniques using CNN feature extraction or autoencoders are referred to as self-supervised.
 [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self-supervised/unsupervised learning as the 'base of the cake': *If we think of our brain as a cake, then the cake base is unsupervised learning.
 The machine predicts any part of its input for any observed part, all without the use of labelled data.
 Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*